alpsteam/autonomous-labs/docs/lab-2.md

 ---
 layout: default
-title: Lab 2 Microservices (Helidon) with Oracle Autonomous DB
+title: Lab 2 Microservices
 nav_order: 6
-permalink: /lab2
 ---

-# Lab 2: Microservices (Helidon) with Oracle Autonomous DB
+# Lab 2 Microservices

 > First we can provide a very short description with the purpose of the lab, like this: